 The natural fir tree

-If you choose a natural fir tree, you must choose it produced in France, and ideally labelled organic (France Sapin Bio lists organic fir retailers in France), Plante Bleue or Label Rouge.
+If you choose a natural fir tree, you must choose it produced in France, and ideally labelled organic (France Sapin Bio lists the retailers of organic firs in France), Plante Bleue or Label Rouge.
 It is also possible to rent it (Treezmas, Ecosapin, MyLittleSapin) !

 And after Christmas?
 If you have opted for a natural fir tree, do not burn it because its positive impact on CO2 capture would be reduced to zero by the one it releases when burning.
 It will have to be replanted or taken to the waste disposal centre to be crushed.